ostroproject/ostro-os/doc/quick_start/quick_start.rst

 This quick start guide explains how to install the Ostro OS development environment on your development system and to install and run applications on :ref:`platforms`.

-Refer to the Ostro OS Release Notes in the Image Release area for specific details about capabilities and status of features for the current release.
+Refer to the `Ostro OS Release Notes`_ for specific details about capabilities and status of features for the current release.

 You'll find a summary of resources to find Ostro OS images, source code,